-Our success depends in significant part on our ability to obtain patent protection for our AversionTM Technology, both in the United States and in other countries, and to enforce these patents.
+Our success depends in significant part on our ability to obtain patent protection for our AversionTM Technology, in the United States and in other countries, and to enforce these patents.
 The patent positions of pharmaceutical firms, including us, are generally uncertain and involve complex legal and factual questions.
-Although we have filed five (5) patent applications with the PTO and one (1) foreign patent application on our AversionTM Technology, there is no assurance that a patent will issue or, if issued, that such patent will be valid and enforceable against third party infringement or that such patent will not infringe any third party patent or intellectual property.
+There is no assurance that any of our patent applications for our AversionTM Technology will issue or, if issued, that such patent(s) will be valid and enforceable against third-party infringement or that such patent(s) will not infringe any third-party patent or intellectual property.
 Moreover, even if patents do issue on our AversionTM Technology, the claims allowed may not be sufficiently broad to protect the products incorporating the AversionTM Technology.
 In addition, issued patents may be challenged, invalidated or circumvented.
 Even if issued, our patents may not afford us protection against competitors with similar technology or permit the commercialization of our products without infringing third-party patents or other intellectual property rights.